rpdistiso/launchiine-gga/README.md

 - Sound on splashscreen(Fixed sort of)
 - Folder support
 - Preserve app order after closing/opening launchiine.
-- Display applets like the original Wii U Menu
 - Implement Account selection when no default account is set.
 - Implement update check/no way to update games
 - Properly implement nn:sl (external storage and quick start menu)